bokeh/bokeh/sphinx/source/docs/quickstart.rst

 and line glyphs together on the same plot.
 Besides lines and circles, Bokeh makes many additional |glyphs| and |markers| available.

-The visual appearance a glyphs is tied directly to that data values that are associated with the glyph's various attributes.
+The visual appearance of a glyph is tied directly to the data values that are associated with the glyph's various attributes.
 In the example above we see that positional attributes like `x` and `y` can be set to vectors of data.
 But glyphs also have some combination of |line_props|, |fill_props|, and